Samshvilde Sioni church

-Samshvilde Sioni church (სამშვილდის სიონი) is a ruined medieval Christian cathedral and one of the main architectural features of the historic site of Samshvilde in Georgia's southern region of Kvemo Kartli.
+Samshvilde Sioni church (სამშვილდის სიონი) is a ruined Georgian Orthodox cathedral from the medieval period.
+It is one of the main architectural features of the historic site of Samshvilde, located in Georgia's southern region of Kvemo Kartli.
 A centralized domed building with apsed sanctuary and pastophoria, the church was built between 759 and 777.
 It is now in ruins and only fragments of the eastern wall remain standing.
 The church is inscribed on the list of the Immovable Cultural Monuments of National Significance of Georgia.

 History

 The Sioni church is part of the Samshvilde historic site, which is centered in a naturally fortified location, a rocky terrain at the confluence of the Khrami and Chivchavi rivers, 4 km south of the town of Tetritsqaro.
 Following a medieval Georgian tradition of naming churches after particular places in the Holy Land, the cathedral bears the name of Mount Zion at Jerusalem.
 The early medieval Georgian Chronicles credit the 5th-century Queen Sagdukht of Kartli—the Iberia of the Classical sources—with founding the church of Sioni at Samshvilde; archaeologists have not been able to locate the remains of this church.

 The extant fragments of the Sioni church date to the period of 759–777 as suggested by a foundational inscription, in the medieval Georgian asomtavruli script, from the better-preserved eastern façade, containing references to the contemporary Byzantine emperors Constantine V and Leo IV the Khazar.